cloudenochcsis/Unit-Voting-System/README.md

 A distributed microservice application for military unit voting on training exercise locations.
 This system demonstrates Docker containerization, Kubernetes orchestration, and modern distributed architecture patterns.

-## Use Disclaimer

-This project is intended solely for testing and learning purposes.
-It may contain security vulnerabilities and may not conform to security best practices. **Do not use this application in production environments.**

 ## Project Overview